uQr/cordova-docs/tips-and-workarounds/android/security-05-26-2015/README.md

 	<engine name="android" spec="4.0.2" />
     ~~~~~~~~~~~~~~~~~~~~~~~~

-For projects you have **already built at least once for Android locally**, you’ll also need to remove the old version of the Cordova Android platform.
+For projects where you have **already executed a build for Android on your system**, you’ll also need to remove the old version of the Cordova Android platform.
 Follow these steps:

 1. Open a command prompt and go to your Cordova project root (not the solution root).